whathellahor/PSDtrial00/README.md

 > Hello branch01, once.
 >

 ## 4. Next, switch to the master branch.
-Under "branch01", revise the file2.txt file as follows.
+Under "master", revise the file2.txt file as follows.
 Then use git commit to update the changes in your local repository.

 >
 > This is the master branch.